aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

 Purpose
 -------

-Fetch licenses in the license_expression field and save to the output location.
+Fetch licenses (Default: ScanCode LicenseDB) in the license_expression field and save to the output location.

 Details
 ^^^^^^^